matsengrp/dpvt/README.md

 We define a Pytorch module `TraverseNN` which evaluates whether edges in a given labeled tree appear in a maximum parsimony tree, for the given sequences on the leaf nodes.
-This module is defined in `dpvt/neural_network/models.py`.
+This module is defined in `dpvt/models.py`.

-The model works as follows (for `TreeDataset`s):

-0. We assume an input tree has a `sequence` attribute on each node, which is a string consisting of the characters `A`, `G`, `C`, `T`.
+In the following we describe how the models work for the two different data structures lined out above.
+Though the description of the models is slightly different for the two datasets, they two versions are doing the exact same thing.
+The advantage of the `TraversalDataset` is, however, that it uses `torch.tensor`s only can can therefore be run on GPUs.

+#### For `TraversalDataset`:

+1. Traversal step: traverse the tree by iterating through the `traversal` tensor to learn features for each node that are saved in the `learned_features` tensor.
+Due to the setup, iterating through `traversal` will automatically first apply the upward and then the downward traversal of the tree.
+When we are at an element `(node1, node2, node3)` of the tensor, we input the part of the `mutations` and `learned_features` tensor corresponding to `node1` and `node2` into our RNN to learn the `learned_features` of `node3`.
+For each node triple we iterate over all sites of the alignments, to the feature for `node3` is learned separately for each site of the sequences.

+2. Site-aggregation step:
+  We apply a transformer to combine the `learned_features` over all sites.
+The `learned_features` are the input and the output is a tensor of the same size.
+  We then average the output over all sites to be our final feature for each node.

+3. Final output step: The output from the previous step is passed through a linear layer, the `classifier` attribute, to produce a tensor in logit space, of dimension `(n_nodes)`.
+Then a sigmoid function is applied.
+At entry $i$, values near `0.0` mean the $i$-th edge is in a maximum parsimony tree, while values near `1.0` mean the $i$-th edge is not in a maximum parsimony tree.
+The output values are arranged to correspond to edges in preorder traversal order.

+#### For `TreeDataset`:

-1. Edge mutation annotation: At each node, we assign a `edge_mutation` attribute which encodes the difference between the node's `sequence` and its parent's `sequence`.
+0. Edge mutation annotation: At each node, we assign a `edge_mutation` attribute which encodes the difference between the node's `sequence` and its parent's `sequence`.
 The `edge_mutation` attribute is a pytorch tensor of dimension `(n_sites, 4)`.
 A mutation `A -> T` from parent to child is encoded as `[..., [-1, 1, 0, 0], ...]`.

-2. Traversal step: We apply two traversals to the tree, combining mutation data across the tree.
+1. Traversal step: We apply two traversals to the tree, combining mutation data across the tree.
 This step applies to each site separately.
     - Post-order traversal: We first traverse the tree root-ward, where at each step we assign a node the attribute `node.to_parent["clade_mutation"]`, a